bhussn/SecSplitLLM/SecSplitLLM/notebooks/benchmarks/bert/README.md

 This project fine-tunes 'bert-base-uncased' using the SST-2 dataste via the Hugging Face's Trainer API

 ## Setup
-1. Copy the Colab notebook
+1. Open the Google Colab notebook
-2. Execute the nootbook cells to start training
+2. Execute the notebook cells

 # Benchmark Summary
 ## Training Details